jhwohlgemuth/pwsh-prelude/README.md

 # Change the value of boot and have your computer tell you what changed
 $Boot = 43
 ```
--  Quickly create complext UI elements like paginated multi-select menus
+-  Quickly create complex UI elements like paginated multi-select menus
     <div align="center">
       <a href="#"><img alt="Batteries include user input" src="http://www.jasonwohlgemuth.com/pwsh-prelude/images/multiselect.gif" alt="Multi-select Menu" width="1280"/></a>
     </div>

-- Create a full form in the terminal (see the [./kitchensink.ps1](./kitchensink.ps1) for a more complete example)
+- Create a full form in the terminal (see the [./kitchensink.ps1](./kitchensink.ps1) for a more extensive example)
 ```PowerShell
 'Example' | Write-Title
 $Fullname = input 'Full Name?' -Indent 4